 - Keep it simple: It is tempting to think that more information is better; but that is not always the case.
 Disability hearings are informal and conversational hearings.
 However, there is more structure than you might realize.
 Judges want short simple answers.

 - Know your own case: It is absolutely imperative that you know the history of your case.
-Be able to answer clearly and quickly give information about your work history including specific dates.
+Be able to answer clearly and quickly give information about your work history, And medical treatment.

 - Give specific answers: Specific answers are easier to understand and to believe.
 Do not use phrases like "it varies" or "it depends" when describing your impairment.
 Instead delineate specific examples about the pain you experience.

-- Be consistent: In these cases, you end up filling out a number of different questionnaires about activities and symptoms.
+- Be consistent: In disability cases, you end up filling out a number of different questionnaires about activities and symptoms.
 It is important to have consistency in your paperwork.
-If your symptoms change it is wise to explain what it used to be and how it has changed.
+If your symptoms change, it is wise to explain what it used to be and how it has changed.

 - Answer truthfully and without exaggeration: The court has a lot of records that you may not be aware of, and therefore it is important to be candid.
 Do not deny your medical history; be truthful and explain without exaggeration.

-If you are interested in contacting an experienced attorney who can use these tips and tricks on your behalf contact us.
-To schedule an initial consultation e-mail us or call us at 732-733-4534 or toll free at 877-401-3514.
+If you are interested in contacting an experienced attorney who can use our knowledge and experience on your behalf, contact us.
+To schedule an initial consultation, email us or call us at toll free at 877-401-3514.